RasmusBC59/Sequence_builder/README.md

 ## Building the documentation

-If you have gotten `sequence_builder` from source, you may build the docs locally.
+If you have gotten `sequencebuilder` from source, you may build the docs locally.

-Install `sequence_builder` along with its documentation dependencies into your virtual environment by executing the following in the root folder
+Install `sequencebuilder` along with its documentation dependencies into your virtual environment by executing the following in the root folder

 ```bash
 $ pip install .